cevich/subscribed/README.md

 Role Variables
 --------------

-`rhsm`
+`rhsm`:
-:   Dictionary of registration and subscription options described below.
+    Dictionary of registration and subscription options described below.
-:   Required unless ``unsubscribe`` is ``True``
+    Required unless ``unsubscribe`` is ``True``

-`rhsm.username`
+`rhsm.username`:
-:   Required, user name to pass when registering.
-Will not be logged or :   displayed, even under verbose mode.
+    Required, user name to pass when registering.
+Will not be logged or displayed, even under verbose mode.

-`rhsm.password`
+`rhsm.password`:
-:   Required, corresponding password to use when registering.
-Will not be logged or :   displayed, even under verbose mode.
+    Required, corresponding password to use when registering.
+Will not be logged or displayed, even under verbose mode.

-`rhsm.baseurl`
+`rhsm.baseurl`:
-:   Optional, the URL for the subscription content server.
+    Optional, the URL for the subscription content server.

-`rhsm.serverurl`
+`rhsm.serverurl`:
-:   Optional, the URL for the registration server.
+    Optional, the URL for the registration server.

-`rhsm.insecure`
+`rhsm.insecure`:
-:   Defaults to ``False``, allow registration and content retrieval :   using unencrypted or unverifiable secure communication channels.
+    Defaults to ``False``, allow registration and content retrieval using unencrypted or unverifiable secure communication channels.

-`rhsm.release`
+`rhsm.release`:
-:   Optional, if non-empty, a string describing major.minor release to :   lock host onto.
+    Optional, if non-empty, a string describing major.minor release to lock host onto.
 Enables retrieval of EUS a.k.a. z-stream updates.

-`rhsm.org`
+`rhsm.org`:
-:   Optional, unless this is a username/password represent a sub-account :   and/or multiple-organizations are configured on the account.
-The :   command ``subscription-manager orgs`` with the above username/password :   options will display the org. id. number.
+    Optional, unless this is a username/password represent a sub-account and/or multiple-organizations are configured on the account.
+The command ``subscription-manager orgs`` with the above username/password options will display the org. id. number.

-`rhsm.force`
+`rhsm.force`:
-:   Defaults to ``False``, allows forcing re-registering of a host :   that matches an already registered host, with a different identity :   certificate.
-With out being forced in this situation, multiple :   subscriptions would be consumed by entries with the same hostname :   but different identities.
+    Defaults to ``False``, allows forcing re-registering of a host that matches an already registered host, with a different identity certificate.
+With out being forced in this situation, multiple subscriptions would be consumed by entries with the same hostname but different identities.

-`unsubscribe`
+`unsubscribe`:
-:   Defaults to ``False``, unsubscribe the host.
-Required when used :   under ``roles:`` directly, instead of ``include_role`` where the :   ``unsubscribe.yml`` can be specified to ``tasks_from:``.
+    Defaults to ``False``, unsubscribe the host.
+Required when used under ``roles `` directly, instead of ``include_role`` where the ``unsubscribe.yml`` can be specified to ``tasks_from ``.

-`rhsm_retries`
+`rhsm_retries`:
-:   Defaults to ``3``, the number of times to re-try a failed command.
+    Defaults to ``3``, the number of times to re-try a failed command.

-`rhsm_delay`
+`rhsm_delay`:
-:   Defaults to ``10``, the number of seconds to wait between retries.
+    Defaults to ``10``, the number of seconds to wait between retries.

 Dependencies